Daniel-Chin/OpenAI-Realtime-API-Utils/README.md

   - `.TrackConfig`: Keep track of session config.
   - `.TrackConversation`: Client-side representation of the conversation(s), synced by events.
   - `.GiveClientEventId`: Auto-fill client event id.
+  - `.Interrupt`: The user may interrupt assistant speech.
   - `.PrintEvents`: Print events for debug.

 ## Style